J-E-Foster/Java-Project-Manager/README.md

 ## Contact us

-The fastest way to get hold of me is always via [email](mailto:anoxicdrollie@gmail.com).
+The fastest way to get hold of me is always via email at:

+jefoster1.618@gmail.com

 Shoot me a mail, and I'll get back to you as soon as time allows - I would love to hear from you!